Do Anthropomorphic Chatbots Influence our Financial Decision-Making?

 The way humans interact with computer systems and how they converse with humans has dramatically changed in the last couple of years.
-So called digital Conversational Assistants (CAs) are more and more present in daily life.
-The sales for smart speakers, e.g., in 2020 was five times as high than in 2018.
-CAs are systems which use text (e.g. chat bots), speech (voice assistants) or other ways for communication with humans.
+So-called digital Conversational Assistants (CAs) are more and more present in daily life.
+The sales for smart speakers, e.g., in 2020, was five times as high than in 2018.
+CAs are systems that which use text (e.g., chatbots), speech (voice assistants) or other ways for communicating with humans.

-For online search, navigation, or entertainment we use them quite naturally.
+For online search, navigation, or entertainment, we use them quite naturally.
 But we also interact with artificial CAs in areas that we might not suspect at first glance.
-In call centers, e.g., we interact with voice based CAs using natural language.
-Very similar, on web pages chat bots welcome us and provide first support or navigates us through the web page.
+In call centers, e.g., we interact with voice-based CAs using natural language.
+Similarly, on web pages, chatbots welcome us and provide first support or navigate us through the web page.

-Literature shows that human decision-maker may attribute human qualities (e.g., a consciousness or emotions) to objects when these objects have human-like characteristics like a voice or a name.
+The literature shows that human decision-makers may attribute human qualities (e.g., a consciousness or emotion) to objects when these objects have human-like characteristics like a voice or a name.
 This phenomenon is called anthropomorphism.
-Past research showed that designing CAs anthropomorphic affects human perception and behavior in human-computer interaction, e.g., increasing trust and emotional connectedness as well as affecting the willingness to pay.
+Past research showed that anthropomorphic designs of CAs affects human perception and behavior in human-computer interaction, e.g., increasing trust and emotional connectedness as well as affecting the willingness to pay.

-This project aims to answer the question to what extend CAs are perceived as anthropomorph dependent on the human-like characteristic, especially when the CA uses speech.
+This project aims to answer the question: To what extend CAs are perceived as anthropomorphic, depending on the human-like characteristic, especially when the CA uses speech.
 Furthermore, we analyze the role of anthropomorphism on the acceptance of CAs in different decision contexts, especially in intrinsically motivated, emotion-based decision situations vs. in rational decisions situations.

 Respondents make investment decisions either on a standard micro-credit platform (rational decision) or on a platform for pro-social micro-credits (intrinsically motivated, emotional decision).

-In both cases, a conversational agent with different levels of anthropomorphic characteristics, serves as a kind of filter and decision support system leading through the preference selection process.
+In both cases, a conversational agent with different levels of anthropomorphic characteristics, serves as a kind of filter and decision support system that leads through the preference selection process.

-With this project we aim on giving an understanding of how humans make decisions in financial decision situations when supported by chat bots.
-We provide insights on how consumers change behavior when the chat bot shows human characteristics and may give guidelines on how to design conversational agents for different types of decision tasks.
+With this project, we aim to gain an understanding of how humans make decisions in financial-decision situations when supported by chatbots.
+We provide insights on how consumers change behavior when the chatbot shows human characteristics and may give guidelines on how to design conversational agents for different types of decision tasks.